 Yes, if UV is available, else No.

-Requires Flash Media Gateway (bundled with the Adobe Connect installer)
+Requires Adobe Media Gateway (bundled with the Adobe Connect installer)

 Hosts have several options for dialing out to include participants in an audio conference call.
 You can dial out to a registered participant by using the telephone number stored in their profile or by entering a new telephone number.
 To include an unregistered participant in the audio conference call only, you can enter a new name and number to dial.